awsdocs/aws-auto-scaling-user-guide/doc_source/scaling-plan-vpc-endpoints.md

 }
 ```

-For more information, see [Using VPC endpoint policies](https://docs.aws.amazon.com/vpc/latest/userguide/vpc-endpoints-access.html#vpc-endpoint-policies) in the *Amazon VPC User Guide*\.
+For more information, see [VPC endpoint policies](https://docs.aws.amazon.com/vpc/latest/userguide/vpc-endpoints-access.html#vpc-endpoint-policies) in the *AWS PrivateLink Guide*\.

 ## Endpoint migration<a name="upgrading-cli-sdk-aws-as-api"></a>